Wild Ozark: Where Madison Woods paints with Ozark pigments … and talks to rocks, creeks, and trees.

 Happy Thanksgiving from Wild Ozark!

-I hope all of you out there reading this have plans for a pleasant Thanksgiving day (if you’re in the US), and if you’re not American or celebrating our American holiday, I hope you are still going to take time to reflect on all you have to be thankful for.
+I hope all of you out there reading this have plans for a pleasant Thanksgiving day (if you’re in the US).
+I hope you have things to be thankful for.

-If you have an origin story to share about how you found and settled your homestead, I’d love to hear it.
+If you have a homestead origin or gratitude story to share, I’d love to hear it.

 Comments